codebar/tutorials/html/lesson5/tutorial.md

 ### What is an em

 The name of an `em` stands for an ephemeral unit.
-It was originally used to describe that it was equal to the **M** character as it was commonly casted as the full-width of the square "block which are used in printing presses.
+It was originally used to describe that it was equal to the **M** character as it was commonly casted as the full-width of the square "block" used in printing presses.

 By using `em` instead of `px` to set the font-size, we are keeping it relative to the default font size.
 So 0.9em is 0.9 times the size that would have otherwise applied to that container.